TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation

 In the meantime, T-F domain models, which typically use larger window sizes and hop sizes, have been largely under-explored and under-represented in anechoic speaker separation.
-Recently, TFPSNet~\cite{Yang2022TFPSNet}, which is claimed to operate in the complex T-F domain, reports on WSJ0-2mix a strong SI-SDRi at 21.1 dB, which is comparable to the top results achievable by modern time-domain models.
+Recently, TFPSNet~\cite{Yang2022TFPSNet}, which claims to operate in the complex T-F domain, reports on WSJ0-2mix a strong SI-SDRi at 21.1 dB, which is comparable to the top results achievable by modern time-domain models.
 It also shows stronger cross-corpus robustness than representative time-domain models.
-It leverages a modern dual-path architecture, following DPRNN~\cite{Luo2020} and DPTNet~\cite{Chen2020DPTnet, Dang2022DPTFSNet}, but it is fed a complex T-F spectrogram~\cite{Le2021DPCRN, Dang2022DPTFSNet} and uses the transformer module proposed in DPTNet~\cite{Chen2020DPTnet} to model cross-frequency information in each frequency-scanning path and cross-frame information in each time-scanning path.
-Although TFPSNet is claimed to operate in the T-F domain~\cite{Yang2022TFPSNet}, it closely follows the encoder-separator-decoder scheme~\cite{Luo2019} widely adopted in many TasNet variants: it (1) uses a one-dimensional (1D) convolution (Conv1D) layer followed by rectified linear units to encode the RI components of each T-F unit to a higher-dimensional embedding with non-negative values; (2) uses a dual-path separator to produce a non-negative mask to mask the embeddings for separation; and (3) applies a fully-connected layer at each T-F unit to predict the RI components of each speaker.
+Following DPRNN~\cite{Luo2020} and DPTNet~\cite{Chen2020DPTnet, Dang2022DPTFSNet}, it leverages a modern dual-path architecture but takes in a complex T-F spectrogram as input~\cite{Le2021DPCRN, Dang2022DPTFSNet}, and uses the transformer module proposed in DPTNet~\cite{Chen2020DPTnet} to model cross-frequency information in each frequency-scanning path and cross-frame information in each time-scanning path.
+Although TFPSNet claims to operate in the T-F domain~\cite{Yang2022TFPSNet}, it closely follows the encoder-separator-decoder scheme~\cite{Luo2019} widely adopted in many TasNet variants: it (1) uses a one-dimensional (1D) convolution (Conv1D) layer followed by rectified linear units to encode the RI components of each T-F unit to a higher-dimensional embedding with non-negative values; (2) uses a dual-path separator to produce a non-negative mask to mask the embeddings for separation; and (3) applies a fully-connected layer at each T-F unit to predict the RI components of each speaker.
 Its performance, however, does not surpass contemporary time-domain models~\cite{Qian2022, Rixen2022}, even with an advanced DNN architecture.